(From Old Corral collection)

 (Courtesy of Norman Foster)

 Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Buddy Roosevelt.
-Pay particular attention to his many henchman, townsman, barfly roles in 1950s - early 1960s TV programs.
-IMDb has him appearing in over a hundred episodes of the LIFE AND LEGEND OF WYATT EARP: http://us.imdb.com/name/nm0740480/
+He did lots of henchman, townsman, barfly roles in 1950s - early 1960s TV programs including many episodes of the LIFE AND LEGEND OF WYATT EARP: https://www.imdb.com/name/nm0740480/

 The Google Newspaper archive has a 1942 article about Buddy's many years as the stand-in for Ronald Colman: http://news.google.com/newspapers?nid=1350&dat=19420603&id=3_IjAAAAIBAJ&sjid=HP8DAAAAIBAJ&pg=6348,3776350

-The Family Search website (free), Ancestry.com (subscription), and the Social Security Death Index (SSDI) have information on Buddy Roosevelt / Kenneth Sanderson:
+The Family Search website (free), Ancestry.com (subscription), Social Security Death Index (SSDI), and newspapers have information on Buddy Roosevelt / Kenneth Sanderson:

 There's been questions on whether Sanderson's middle name was Standhope or Stanhope.
-Stanhope is confirmed based on the two marriage licenses noted above.
-Highland Cemetery, also known as Meeker Cemetery, is located about a half mile south of the town of Meeker, Colorado and is the burial location for Sanderson/Buddy Roosevelt.
-Based on the cemetery records, his middle name was Stanhope and parents were Edward Stanhope Render Sanderson (1854-1917) and Amy Charlotte Johnston (1867-1943): http://files.usgwarchives.net/co/rioblanco/cemeteries/rioblanco/pg9.htm#S
+Stanhope is confirmed based on the above two marriage licenses and World War II draft registration.
+Highland Cemetery - also known as Meeker Cemetery - is located about a half mile south of the town of Meeker, Colorado and is the burial location for Sanderson/Buddy Roosevelt.
+Based on the cemetery records, his middle name was Stanhope and parents were Edward Stanhope Render Sanderson (1854 - 1917) and Amy Charlotte Johnston (1867 - 1943): http://files.usgwarchives.net/co/rioblanco/cemeteries/rioblanco/pg9.htm#S

 Buddy Roosevelt - silent western hero.

-Above - a 1927 tradepaper ad for more silent oaters starring Buddy, Wales and Buffalo Bill, Jr. These were also from Lester F. Scott Jr.'s Action Pictures but were being distributed through Pathe.
+Trade ad for the 1926 - 1927 series of silent oaters starring Buddy Roosevelt, Wally Wales, and Buffalo Bill, Jr. from Lester F. Scott Jr.'s Action Pictures ... and released through Pathe's Exchanges.

-During the mid to late 1920s, Richard Thorpe directed nearly four dozen western silents starring Roosevelt, Wales and Wilsey.
+During the mid to late 1920s, Richard Thorpe was busy at Lester F. Scott Jr.'s Action Pictures, helming about four dozen silent westerns starring Roosevelt, Wally Wales and Buffalo Bill Jr. (Wilsey).
 Thorpe spent most of his later years at MGM where he helmed many Tarzan films, spectacles such as IVANHOE (MGM, 1952) with Robert Taylor, Mario Lanza in THE GREAT CARUSO (MGM, 1951), and Elvis Presley in JAILHOUSE ROCK (MGM, 1957) and FUN IN ACAPULCO (MGM, 1963).
 Thorpe was the director on the Judy Garland THE WIZARD OF OZ, but was replaced by George Cukor ... who was replaced by Victor Fleming.

 Buddy's last silent western series was circa 1928 for Producer Trem Carr who was releasing the films through Rayart (which later became Syndicate Pictures).
 There were a half-dozen, all directed by J. P. McGowan.
 I don't recall any of these being available for viewing.